martinbolsnes/osl-feu1-html-css-lesson1/README.md

 ## Brief

-Please create an HTML page using the following tags:
+Please create a HTML page using the following tags:

 - doctype
 - html